Data Search Guide FDAT Repository

 Results will match records with the terms open

-in any field.
+or science in any field.
 Note that stemming

-is applied so e.g. science
+is applied so e.g. science will also match

-.
+sciences.
 Search results are ranked according to an algorithm

 that takes your query terms into account.